wearereasonablepeople/KalmanFilter/README.md

 ## Motivation:
 [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) is a widely applied algorithm to get a more accurate guess in noisy environment.
-It has a lot of applications in real life such as guidance, navigation control for vehicles, etc. **Although I used it is mostly used to filter GPS data, this framework doesn't have a ready-to-use solutions that work with GPS and is more general implementation of algorithm.**
+It has a lot of applications in real life such as guidance, navigation control for vehicles, etc. **Although it is mostly used to filter GPS data, this framework doesn't have a ready-to-use solutions that work with GPS and is more general implementation of algorithm.**

 ## Example of usage